FloatingArrayDesign/FAModel/famodel/README.md

 turbine are in the array_mooring section, which is generally in use for shared moorings or anchors.

 ### Array Mooring
 This section contains array-level data on anchors and lines.
+Mooring lines listed here are not part of the mooring_systems section, as these are either shared lines or lines connected to shared anchors.
 The anchors are listed in the anchor_data table, where the xy location, anchor type, and embedment information are provided.
 The line_data table provides information on each line, including which platform row number (from the array table) and/or anchor number (from the anchor_data table) is attached to the line, what the headings for each end are, and whether there is any length adjustment.